sigmaSd/Eltrafico/README.md

 This is a port of https://github.com/cryzed/TrafficToll to rust.

-It should be now about 95% ported (missing yaml parsing which I'm not fun of, I probably will just skip to gui).
+It should be now about 95% ported

+Currently Missing:
+ - Logging
+ - Parsing Yaml

  # Usage
  `eltrafico device config Optional<delay>`